 It’s laid up in a top-down fashion so you don’t move dirt onto previously cleaned surfaces and have to re-clean them.

 While the checklist includes a decluttering phase, it is simply intended to remove surface clutter to make the cleaning process easier.
 It does not cover any other areas that would need to be addressed during a complete bedroom decluttering session.

-Remember to clean from top to bottom to avoid reintroducing dust and debris to a previously cleaned surface.
+Remember to clean from top to bottom to avoid reintroducing dirt and debris to a previously cleaned surface.
 With that in mind, print out a new copy of the bedroom cleaning checklist below and get started.